usaid-cs/yesterday-i-learned/random.md

 1. [Flash pasteurization](https://en.wikipedia.org/wiki/Flash_pasteurization) doesn't boil anything.
 The liquid is heated to 71.5 °C (160 °F) to 74 °C (165 °F) for about 15 to 30 seconds.
 UHT (ultra-heat-treating), however, does boil your liquid at 140 °C (284 °F) for four seconds.
 1. ["Over easy"](https://i.pinimg.com/736x/e2/9b/cf/e29bcf23c343c5d5e8a029ff5ec8f89b--fried-eggs-cooking-tips.jpg) is the medium rare of egg frying.
 "Over medium" is medium, "Over well" is well done, and "Over hard" is the same as ruining a steak, breaking the yolk.
 "Sunny side up" is probably rare. ["Eggs in the basket"](https://en.wikipedia.org/wiki/Egg_in_the_basket) is when you decide to put an egg inside a loaf of bread for some reason.
 1. There are [no](https://zh-yue.wikipedia.org/wiki/%E4%BA%94%E9%A6%99%E8%82%89%E4%B8%81) alternate pages for 五香肉丁.
 1. Nikki Minaj is 3/4 Afro-Trinidad and 1/4 Indo-Trinidad.
-When she went to the US, she became Afrian-American.
+When she went to the US, she became African-American.
 She is clearly in Wikipedia's list of [African-American female rappers](https://en.wikipedia.org/wiki/Category:African-American_female_rappers).
 1. [Chicken tenders](http://www.thekitchn.com/what-the-heck-is-a-chicken-tender-meat-basics-214892) are the little strips of meat that are tenuously attached to the underside of each breast.
 1. "Fekete" means "black" as much as "schwarz" means "black".
 Because they both mean black.
 1. ["Fine words butter no parsnips"](https://en.wiktionary.org/wiki/fine_words_butter_no_parsnips)...
 "Nothing is achieved by empty words or flattery.".